camunda/camunda-external-task-client-js/docs/logger.md

 # logger

 A logger is a simple middleware that logs various events in the client lifecycle.
+It can be configured using different log-levels.

 ```js
 const { Client, logger } = require("camunda-external-task-client-js");